 Conventional economic theory concerning international trade is based on the idea of comparative advantage.
 As we have seen in other chapters, the principle of comparative advantage suggests that free trade between two countries will benefit both and, in general, the freer the trade the better.
 But some economists have proposed a doctrine that challenges this idea.
-Dependency theory concludes that poverty in developing nations is the result of their dependence on high-income nations.
+Dependency theory5 concludes that poverty in developing nations is the result of their dependence on high-income nations.

 Dependency theory holds that the industrialized nations control the destiny of the developing nations, particularly in terms of being the ultimate markets for their exports, serving as the source of capital required for development, and controlling the relative prices and exchange rates at which market transactions occur.
 In addition, export industries in a developing nation are assumed to have small multiplier effects throughout the rest of the economy, severely limiting any positive role than an expanded export sector might play.
+Specifically, limited

-Specifically, limited transportation, a poorly developed financial sector, and an uneducated work force stand in the way of "multiplying" any positive effects of export expansion.
+The idea that poverty in developing nations is the result of their dependence on highincome nations. transportation, a poorly developed financial sector, and an uneducated work force stand in the way of "multiplying" any positive effects of export expansion.
 A poor country thus may not experience the kind of development and growth enjoyed by the rich country pursuing free trade.
 Also, increased trade makes the poor country more dependent on the rich country and its export service firms.
 In short, the benefits of trade between a rich country and a poor country will go almost entirely to the rich country.